amacgregor/allanmacgregor/src/pages/articles/2014-03-23-hello-hack/index.md

 ---
-title: "Hello Hack"
+title: 'Hello Hack'
-date: "2014-03-23"
+date: '2014-03-23'
 layout: post
 draft: false
-path: "/posts/hello-hack"
+path: '/posts/hello-hack'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "HHVM"
+  - 'HHVM'
-    - "Hack"
+  - 'Hack'
-description: "Recently Facebook unveiled Hack, a new programming language that aims to provide developers with the tools to write and ship code quickly while catching errors on the fly."
+description: 'Recently Facebook unveiled Hack, a new programming language that aims to provide developers with the tools to write and ship code quickly while catching errors on the fly.'
 ---

 Recently Facebook unveiled **Hack**, a new programming language that aims to provide developers with the tools to write and ship code quickly while catching errors on the fly.

 ## What is Hack?